adutbeny/Usask-GeoGuessr/README.md

 To install and run the game, your own instances of google maps API, MySQL database are required to maintain scores and use the map.

+1. A script is provided under src/main/resources called setup.sql to create the database and tables locally.
+Run on a form of sql console to create.

-- Fill in this information after creating newfile config.template under src/main/resources.
-Use the config.properties.template under resources to build your file.
+- Fill in private information after creating a new file config.template under src/main/resources.
+Use the config.properties.template under resources as reference for your file.
 - Create a .jar file and run the application.

 No other dependencies should be needed.